Hackney Migrant Centre’s drop-in is currently closed as a result of the Covid-19 pandemic.

 To book an appointment:

-Call 07961 014182 on Mondays, between 10am – 1pm.
+Call 07961 014182 on Mondays, from 10am to 12:30pm – CLOSED UNTIL THE 24TH OF AUGUST.
 The phone line is usually very busy and will remain open only until all appointments are booked for that week.
 Due to high demand, we prioritise supporting those who are unable to pay independently for legal advice and we may not be able to offer everyone who phones an appointment.

 During the call we will book an appointment for an assessment later that week.